 When making decisions on the amount of spousal support that qualifying individuals should receive, Ottawa family courts begin by following the spousal support advisory guidelines outlined under provincial law.
 These guidelines tend to focus heavily on the length of the relationship above all other factors, allowing for higher payments following the dissolution of longer relationships.
 Additionally, there are two different spousal maintenance formulas for situations where child support is or is not a factor.

+The Spousal Support Guidelines offer a useful starting point.
 However, there are various other things a court may take into consideration when deciding how much spousal support a particular person may owe or be entitled to receive, such as:

+Your specific situation dictates how much spousal support you might pay or receive.
+Changes in circumstances could merit revisiting an alimony order and seeking a modification.
+In addition, special considerations apply to high-income and low-income families.
 A spousal support lawyer in Ottawa could provide custom-tailored guidance about how a particular case might play out based on your unique circumstances and needs.

 Spousal support does not play a role in every divorce or separation, but when it does, the same rules and guidelines do not apply equally to all cases.
 Put simply, understanding your rights and effectively advocating for your best interests during alimony proceedings is not something you should try to manage without professional legal guidance.